Food Sensitivity & Other Digestive Testing

 The cheaper alternative to the IgG food sensitivity testing is the elimination diet.
 While cheaper, this does require a good amount of compliance in order to identify any food triggers and can be a lengthy process.
 The elimination diet, if done carefully and under the guidance of a naturopathic doctor, can help identify both food sensitivities and intolerances.

 *** For more information on the food sensitivity testing, please visit Rocky Mountain Analytical Laboratory***

 This is a stool test that not only looks at occult blood in the stools but looks at gut dysbiosis, or, bacterial imbalance as well – the amount of good probiotic bacteria and any pathogenic bacteria that are in your intestines.
 Yeast/fungi and parasites are able to be tested using this stool test as well.

 In order to maximize nutrient intake from foods consumed, foods must be digested first in order to be absorbed.
 Many factors can contribute to improper digestion such as low stomach acid, decreased pancreatic enzyme secretion, food sensitivities, inflammation, and microbial infections in the gut.
 Some symptoms can be gas and bloating after meals, diarrhea and/or constipation.

 The test can also assess key markers of digestion, absorption, and inflammation in the gut.
-This can help determine possible presence of IBD, pancreatic insufficiency, and an inability to digest/absorb fat, protein and/or carbohydrates.
+This can help determine the possible presence of IBD, pancreatic insufficiency, and an inability to digest/absorb fat, protein and/or carbohydrates.
 It also looks at your sIgA level which is the first line of defense in your gut against infection.
-Short chain fatty acids are measured and stools are assessed for blood and mucus.
+Short-chain fatty acids are measured and stools are assessed for blood and mucus.